usnistgov/Lightweight-Cryptography-Benchmarking/README.md

 # Implementations

 More information on implementations can be found [here](implementations/).
+Please note that this repository only includes implementations that have successfully passed known answer tests on at least one of the test platforms listed below.

 # Platforms